ravendb/bootcamp/src/unit2/lesson5/README.md

 }
 ````

-What does it mean?
 Now we are no longer storing the category `Id`, but the `Name`.
-So, now we
+Now we
 can rewrite our program with no includes.

 ````csharp